schneich/graylog/README.md

 How to get Graylog running in your home using Docker

 I have spend several nights in trying to get Graylog running at home.
 There are a lot of manuals out there, some very basic, some slightly outdated.
+I got a lot of help from the Graylog-Community-Forum and the Docker-Community-Forum.
+Most of the following inputs are based on their knowledge and advise.
 So here is the summary on how I did it.

 ## Background